 2. Integration with Data Sources

 The tool should integrate seamlessly with your existing data sources, such as SQL databases, CRM systems, Google Sheets, or cloud storage services.
-Tableau and Zoho Analytics offer robust integration options, while tools like Looker Studio are better suited for those using Google services.
+Tableau and Zoho Analytics offer dependable integration options, while tools like Looker Studio are better suited for those using Google services.

 3. Customization and Flexibility